finom/docs.vovk.dev/docs/controller.md

 ## Validation with vovk-zod

-**vovk-zod** is the library that implements [Zod](https://zod.dev/) validation.
-It performs validation on the Controller with `ZodModel.parse`, [converts the Zod object to a JSON Schema](https://www.npmjs.com/package/zod-to-json-schema) that's stored at the metadata file, and runs validation on client before the request is made with [Ajv](https://ajv.js.org/).
+[vovk-zod](https://github.com/finom/vovk-zod) is a library that implements [Zod](https://zod.dev/) validation.
+It performs validation on the Controller with `ZodModel.parse`, [converts the Zod object to a JSON Schema](https://www.npmjs.com/package/zod-to-json-schema) that's stored at the metadata file, and runs validation with [Ajv](https://ajv.js.org/) on client before the request is made.

 ```ts
 // /src/modules/user/UserController.ts